• Skip to primary navigation

 • ½ teaspoon cracked black pepper

-• chopped parsley or chives for color, if desired
+• chopped parsley or chives for extra flavor and color, if desired

 Instructions